pwang724/neural-style-transfer/README.md

 Simple tensorflow implementation of NST by [Gatys and Bethge](https://arxiv.org/abs/1508.06576).
 Synthesizes a composite image with content specified by one image and style specified by another.

+#### Details
-Implementation of the original algorithm uses a pre-trained [VGG19 network](https://github.com/machrisaa/tensorflow-vgg), with \
+Implementation of the original algorithm uses a pre-trained [VGG19 network](https://github.com/machrisaa/tensorflow-vgg)\
+Loosely inspired by https://pytorch.org/tutorials/advanced/neural_style_tutorial.html and https://github.com/VainF/Neural-Style-Transfer-Gatys

 Content layer = **[conv4_2]**\
 Style layer = **[conv1_1, conv2_1, conv3_1, conv4_1, and conv5_1]**\